openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/11_enums.rst

 If the enumeration type is exported, then all enumeration constants are exported along with the mandatory qualification.

-For example, all constants like *Color.Red* are exported along with the mandatory qualification *Color* if *Color* is exported.
+For example, if *Color* is exported, then all constants like *Color.Red* are exported along with the mandatory qualification *Color*.

 .. index::
    qualification